dashpay/docs/governance/understanding.rst

 which do not provide regular reports and cannot answer questions about their budget allocation will soon be defunded if it is part of a regular monthly proposal cycle.
 The result is a kind of self-policing system.

-Any unallocated budget is simply never created in the superblock, reducing unnecessary inflation.

 Scaling and future uses
 =======================